-- a written response to the petition organiser setting out our views on the request in the petition
+- A written response to the petition organiser setting out the Council’s views on the request in the petition

-The council works with a large number of local partners and where possible we will work with these partners to respond to your petition.
+We work with a large number of local partners through the Exeter Vision Partnership and where possible we will work with these partners to respond to your petition.
 If we are not able to do this for any reason (for example if the action called for by the petition conflicts with council policy), then we will set out the reasons for this to you.

 If your petition is about something that a different council is responsible for, we will give consideration to what the best method is for responding to it.
 It might consist of simply forwarding the petition to the other council.
 In any event we will always notify you of the action we have taken.